ElWanderer/kOS_scripts/documentation/init_readme.md

 #### `CRAFT_SPECIFIC`

 This is a lexicon.
-The idea is that craft-specific files can insert values (and even functions) into here for use elsewhere.
-Currently nothing has actually been implemented.
-There are some suggested uses in `issue #55`.
+Craft-specific files can insert values (and even functions) into here for use elsewhere.
+See the `craft_specific_readme.md` document for more details.

 #### `CRAFT_FILE`